PavleMrva/geekbot-report/README.md

 ### Main Method:

-For easier setup copy `.env-example` to `.env` and fill in the necessary data (Tempo OAuth Token, Jira Username/Email and Jira OAuth Token)
+For easier setup copy `.env-example` to `.env` and fill in the necessary data (Tempo OAuth Token, Jira Username/Email, Jira OAuth Token and Geekbot api key)
+Setting Jira User ID is necessary only if you are seeing tickets from the other people in your worklog.
+Otherwise you can leave it empty.
 ```bash
 cp .env-example .env
 ```